Electromagnetic Fields and Cancer- NIH National Cancer Institute (2022)

 Neil deGrasse Tyson's thoughts on Cell Phones and Cancer.
 This goes to how science works, measurements, and uncertainty.

-The Health Physics Society - has a comprehensive Ask the Expert section with a selections of Q&A's on Cell Phones, Radiofrequency Radiation, and Powerline Fields.
+The Health Physics Society (HPS) - has a comprehensive Ask the Expert section with a selections of Q&A's on Cell Phones, Radiofrequency Radiation, and Powerline Fields (scroll to this option).
+They also have a Cell Phones and 5G Technology Q&A as well as a Cell Phones and 5G Technology (2020).

 Shahriar Shahramian in The Signal Path blog has a very comprehensive video, geared toward engineers, responding to the question: Is 5G Dangerous?